rightscale-cookbooks/rs-application_php/README.md

 ## `rs-application_php::tags`

 This recipe tags the application server with application server tags used in setting up a 3-tier architecture in a RightScale environment.
-Refer [Application Servers section in rightscale_tag cookbook][Application Server Tags] for the list of tags set on the application server.
+Refer to [Application Servers section in rightscale_tag cookbook][Application Server Tags] for the list of tags set on the application server.

 [Application Server Tags]:https://github.com/rightscale-cookbooks/rightscale_tag#application-servers